RaspberryPiFoundation/editor-api/README.md

 Individual projects can be requested from `/api/projects/{project_identifier}` and a list of a user's projects is available via the GraphQL API.

 Project images are uploaded via `POST` requests to `/projects/{project_identfier}/images` and stored in an S3 bucket.
-However, the ability to upload images in the user interface is not currently enabled for safeguarding reasons.

 A project remix is created via a `POST` request to `projects/{original_project_identifier}/remix`.